Johnson County Board of Supervisors

 Jon Green of Lone Tree was elected Johnson County Supervisor in 2021.

-A former journalist, Green has also worked in radio and public relations, briefly serving as Wyoming Gov. Dave Freudenthal’s press secretary in 2009-2010.
-Green served one term as mayor of Lone Tree in 2018-2019.
+A former journalist, Green has also worked in radio and public relations, briefly serving as Wyoming Gov. Dave Freudenthal’s press secretary from 2009 to 2010.
+Green served one term as mayor of Lone Tree from 2018 to 2019.
 He most recently worked as a systems administrator in information technology.

 Green is divorced and lives with his girlfriend Eleanore.
 He has no children.